firebase/genkit/docs/flows.md

 )
 ```

-Input and output schemas for flows are defined using zod.
+Input and output schemas for flows are defined using `zod`.

 ## Running flows